Deborah gardens as a hobby and enjoys organic vegetables in her kitchen. She keeps a variety of edible plants in her garden.

 Don't Waste Romaine!

-Romaine lettuce is one of those vegetables that can be easily regrown from cuttings.
-All that is needed is the bottom of a stalk of lettuce to allow the root system to spread.
-Romaine lettuce is a convenient plant to buy for the garden, and one of those edible greens that thrives in a container.
+Romaine lettuce can be easily regrown from cuttings.
+All you need is the bottom of a stalk of lettuce to allow the root system to spread.
+Romaine lettuce is a convenient plant to buy for the garden, and it's an edible green that thrives in a container.
 It is quite easy to grow lettuce from seedlings, but for those who want little fuss, it is entirely possible to just buy the lettuce at the grocery store to be regrown.

 Step 1: Buy the Lettuce

 Buy romaine lettuce.
-The size and shape of romaine lettuce makes it a good candidate for beginner gardeners to replant.
+The size and shape of romaine lettuce make it a good candidate for beginner gardeners to replant.